Can't decide which museum to visit? Use this list of popular New York City museums to help you decide which one to include on your vacation itinerary.

 Since opening to the public in 1869, the American Museum of Natural History has evolved and grown.
 In addition to the Rose Center planetarium and regular exhibits, the museum hosts a revolving series of exhibits, so there is always something new to see.
 AMNH is a wonderful destination for visitors of all ages, with wonderfully engaging experiences for just about everyone.

-Temporarily closed due to damage from Hurricane Sandy.
 Located in the New York Harbor, approximately 12 million steerage and third class steamship passengers were processed on Ellis Island between 1892 and 1954.
 Immigrants who entered the United States through the port of New York were legally and medically inspected there.
 In 1990 Ellis Island was renovated and transformed into a museum dedicated to educating visitors about the immigrant experience.

 Accessible only by guided tour, the Lower East Side Tenement Museum offers visitors the opportunity to see into the immigrant past of the Lower East Side while visiting the actual apartments where immigrants lived and hearing stories about their lives.
 They also offer tours in Spanish and American Sign Language.